How do I keep informed about what is happening at View Ridge Elementary?

 How does PTA fundraising help View Ridge Elementary?

 There are several ways fundraising supports our classrooms and community.
 The Annual Appeal is unique in that it raises money that goes directly to our classrooms by adding funds to our school’s budget.
-In addition, every other year we hold an Auction, with proceeds supporting many programs, including teacher needs, our music and art programs, special projects like disaster preparedness, and the operating budget in general.
+In addition we hold an Auction, with proceeds supporting many programs, including teacher needs, our music and art programs, special projects like disaster preparedness, and the operating budget in general.
 View Ridge parents who purchase Scrip cards or use eScrip support our school even while they shop.
 In addition, the View Ridge PTA holds several fundraisers throughout the school year that fund the operating budget.
 The operating budget covers expenses from our community builders, like Boo Ridge, Science Night, the Ice Cream Social, and Arts Night, enrichment assemblies, like Pacific Science center assemblies, Chinese New Year celebration and the Harmony run, as well as Family Support, which helps our families in need.
 Fundraisers also help to provide grants to all teachers and specialist to supplement their classroom supplies budgets.
 The Birthday Book Program and Bring-A-Grownup-To-Lunch Day are funded by PTA fundraising efforts, as are administrative costs like copies and PTA insurance.

 What is the best way to get involved at View Ridge Elementary?